Home » Repurposed Furniture » Queen Anne Coffee Table | Three New Projects

 paint underneath of coffee table

 The Super Finish Max Extra made painting this coffee table so easy.
-NOTE: I actually added extra brace boards on the underneath side of the table.
+NOTE: I actually added extra brace boards on the underside of the table.

 pocket hole screws